-To prove a crime has been committed, it is usually necessary to show both the actus reus (guilty act) and the mens rea (guilty mind).
+To prove a crime has been committed, it is usually necessary to prove two things.
+One, the presence of actus reus (guilty act) and two, the mens rea (guilty mind).
 However, some crimes do not require proof of mens rea; these are known as strict liability crimes.
 Within the actus reus, there must be both a voluntary act and a consequent result.
 There are, however, some exceptions to the voluntary act requirement known as omissions.
 This article will focus on the duties of care under which the actus reus of a crime can be committed through omission.
 However, note that some crimes cannot be committed through omission e.g. assault and constructive manslaughter.

-To establish that a crime has been committed by omission, it is necessary to show three elements: that there was a duty of care, that this duty was breached and that there is a causal connection between the breach of duty and the harm suffered.
+To establish that a crime has been committed by omission, it is necessary to show three elements.
+Firstly, that there was a duty of care, secondly that this duty was breached and, finally, that there is a causal connection between the breach of duty and the harm suffered.
 A breach of duty will not occur if D’s conduct was justified or if the duty was impossible.
 Below are the types of common law duty which could result in liability by omission.

 These are usually relationships between close family members such as mother and daughter.
 However, courts have declined to identify the exact relationships which fall under this duty of care.
 A case example of this type of relationship can be seen in R v Gibbins and Proctor 13 Cr App Rep 134.
 In this case, D and his common law wife neglected D’s 7 year-old child who starved to death.
 Both D and his wife were convicted of murder due to D having a responsibility to his child, and the wife – as she had a special relationship to the daughter.
 This case resulted in murder, not manslaughter because the necessary intention was found.